LorenzoSimone/SQuAD-NLP-Model/README.md

 # ELECTRA and state of the art transformers-based models for Stanford Question Answering task
-We use Transformers based NN model like BERT, DistilBERT, ELECTRA to Q&A tasks for the [HLT] project.
+We use Transformers based NN models like BERT, DistilBERT, ELECTRA to Q&A tasks for the [HLT] project.

 ## Abstract
 The Stanford Question Answering Dataset (SQuAD) version 2.0 allowed us to investigate